Update: A post at the blog Your Genetic Genealogist just went up with a very similar story to mine. Check it out.

 James Larry Vick talked about his own similar discovery through 23andMe that he had African ancestors.

-Our own family’s search of records hasn’t led to quite as detailed of a discovery.
-However, it’s offered some tantalizing hints: a “free man of color” with the same surname as my mother’s great grandmother in the same small West Virginia town.
+Our family’s search of records hasn’t led to quite as detailed of a discovery.
+However, it’s offered some tantalizing hints linking us to people with the same surname as my mother’s great-grandmother in the same small West Virginia town.

-Using 23andMe’s Relative Finder tool I’ve hunted for people with the same surname.
-I’ve also looked for those with and family history from that area.
+Using 23andMe’s Relative Finder tool, I’ve hunted for people with the same surname.
+I’ve also looked for those with a family history from that area.
 This may lead us to new clues.
-But the journey through this hidden family history has already taught us a lot not just about ourselves but about America’s own hidden history.
+But the journey through this hidden family history has already taught us a lot about ourselves and America’s own hidden history.